bongnv/sublime-go/README.md

 * TODO
 * This plugin uses GoSublime syntax files for Go.
 Original work could be found from https://github.com/DisposaBoy/GoSublime.
+* Some python codes are copied from https://github.com/nsf/gocode/blob/master/subl3

 ## License
 See [`LICENSE`](LICENSE) file